MountainHills/Antika/README.md

 It would open all the applications related to writing workflow as configured by the professional in the workflow file.
 It can be a Google Doc to write, Wikipedia to search for references, or a simple notepad to store temporary notes.

 ## Features
-- Generates `workflow.csv` upon initialization to allow the user to configure the tools needed to be open for a given workflow.
+- Generates `workflows.yml` upon initialization to allow the user to configure the tools needed to be open for a given workflow.
 - Opens all the tools (websites and desktop applications) upon command.

+# For Development
 ## Prerequisites
 - Java 21 or higher
 - Gradle